davidtkramer/typical-data/README.md

 ### Sequences

-A sequence is an integer that increments on each invocation of the factory `build` method.
+A sequence is an integer that increments on each invocation of the factory `build`  or `buildList` method.
 This is helpful for generating unique IDs or varying the data returned by the factory.

 ```typescript
 const contactFactory = createFactory<Contact>({